 Psychological semantics supports far more than word similarity.
 As we have noted, for human speakers the word meaning of knife contains information about the shape, parts, functions, and likely locations of knives, such that when they see or think about something having these properties, they can produce the word knife.
 A complete model would also understand the uses and implications of the concept (e.g., sharpness, dangerousness).
 If they hear, "I got the knife, but the blade was dull," they should understand that the blade is part of the knife, and the blade is supposed to be sharp for carrying out certain functions (slicing, dicing, etc.).
 Similarly, if they hear, "I got the knife, but the handle was broken," they should understand that the knife will be more difficult to use but is still potentially dangerous.
 Finally, if they hear "I didn't have a knife, so I grabbed my keys to open the packing tape," they understand that the concept of a knife is characterized, in part, by a functional role that other objects can satisfy in some circumstances.
-A model must represent the parts and properties of knives in a coherent fashion in order to understand events described in text.
+A model must represent the parts and properties of knives in a coherent fashion in order to understand events described in the text.
 Not everything one knows about knives must be included in the lexical representation, but enough must be so that basic sentences can be understood and appropriate inferences drawn.

-AI researchers are certainly working on various forms of multi-modal learning.
+AI researchers are certainly working on various forms of multimodal learning.
 A recent flurry of work has focused on integrating vision and language, leading to creative combinations of computer vision and NLP models.
-Active research areas include image caption generation (X. Chen et al., 2015; Vinyals, Toshev, Bengio, & Erhan, 2014; Xu et al., 2015), visual question answering (Agrawal et al., 2017; Das et al., 2018; Johnson, Hariharan, van Der Maaten, et al., 2017), visual question asking (Mostafazadeh et al., 2016; Rothe, Lake, & Gureckis, 2017; Z. Wang & Lake, 2019), zero-shot visual category learning (Lazaridou, Pham, & Baroni, 2015; Xian, Schiele, & Akata, 2017), and instruction following (Hill, Lampinen, et al., 2020; Ruis, Andreas, Baroni, Bouchacourt, & Lake, 2020).
-The multi-modal nature of these tasks grounds the word representations acquired by these models, as we discuss below.
+Active research areas include imagecaption generation (Chen et al., 2015; Vinyals et al., 2014; Xu et al., 2015), visual question answering (Agrawal et al., 2017; Das et al., 2018; Johnson, Hariharan, van Der Maaten, Fei-Fei, et al., 2017), visual question asking (Mostafazadeh et al., 2016; Rothe et al., 2017; Wang & Lake, 2021), zero-shot visual category learning (Lazaridou et al., 2015; Xian et al., 2017), and instruction following (Hill, Lampinen, et al., 2020; Ruis et al., 2020).
+The multimodal nature of these tasks grounds the word representations acquired by these models, as we discuss below.